nrsantamaria/adaa-tournament/README.md

 ## Firebase Integration

 * Create a firebase account at `https://firebase.google.com`
-* Add a new project to your firebase account
+* Add a new project to your firebase account.
+* Update the rules to allow read and write to be true.
-* Create a file in the app folder labeled api-keys.ts
+* Create a file in the projects app folder labeled api-keys.ts
-* Add the following to your api-keys file:
+* Add the following to your api-keys file which you will receive when you click on the button "Add Firebase to your web app" within your firebase project:

 ```
 export var masterFirebaseConfig = {